-The 19th Annual Ignite programme will run from Sunday 9 July to Friday 14 July 2017 at Cambridge Judge Business School.
+The annual Ignite programme will run from Monday 29 June to Monday 6 July 2020 online, with a welcome and induction session on Friday 26 June.
 We encourage you to apply as early as possible so that we may group delegates and assign mentors effectively.

 Please read the following criteria for selection to Ignite before applying for this programme to assess whether it is right for you.